The Solar-Tracker (Sold Out Nov 2012)

 I've fabricated and installed several trackers on our friends and customer's boats.
 Due to the custom fabricating and electro-polishing costs they are expensive to produce.
-We currently produce a few sets a year after receiving orders.
-If interested, check our price list and contact us for availability.
-For budget-minded do-it-yourselfers with skills in metal working, below are photos and dimensioned sketches of the earlier version Solar-Tracker components for you to make your own.
+I've stopped production as of 2013 but for budget-minded do-it-yourselfers with skills in metal working, below are photos and dimensioned sketches of the earlier version Solar-Tracker components for you to make your own.
 You might also have a local metal fabricating shop do the work for you.
-As far as I know there are no better solar mounts available for small sailboats anywhere.
-(If interested in larger pole mount systems, I recently discovered a similar Tracker kit produced by Custom Marine Products.)
+A similar Tracker kit is available from Custom Marine Products.)

 I understand some sailor's concerns that one or two solar panels mounted in this way are unsightly, add windage and appear vulnerable to storm seas breaking over the stern.
 As to aesthetics, my view is they are no more obtrusive than larger panels mounted flat on an arch or atop a bimini, or a wind generator, a rubber dinghy on davits or much of the other gear that adorns the modern cruising sailboat.
 If solar panels are mounted flat on deck they have less windage and are less eye-clutter, but you lose too much efficiency through shading.
 I admit to a bias, but to my eye there is a beauty to their silent and dependable functionality.
 As I mentioned on another page, this is all subjective.
 When I see a solar panel on a boat, I see something no less beautiful than the mast that supports the sails; a perfect expression of passive-system energy harnessing from nature, which is the essence of sailing boats.